KVM-VMI/nitro/doc/source/tutorial.rst

 .. literalinclude:: samples/tutorial-03.py

 We now invoke back end's :meth:`~.WindowsBackend.process_event` method for each incoming event to see what they are about.
 The method returns us a :class:`~.Syscall` event with all the associated information.
-It is worth noting that digging around virtual machine memory for information about events is a potentially challenging task that may result in an error.
+It is worth noting that digging around virtual machine's memory for information about events is a potentially challenging task that may result in an error.
 It is a good practice to catch those.
 Here, if everything went well, we will print the analysis result.
 This should result in something little more understandable.

 .. literalinclude:: samples/tutorial-03-output.txt
    :language: python